 What Do I Do with My Altar?

-Making the altar is an important part of the practice, but it is simply décor until your use it for your sadhana.
+Making the altar is an important part of the practice, but it is simply décor until your use it for your spiritual practice.
 With your intention, your altar becomes the special space at which you experience your personal rituals.
 Prayer, ceremony, meditation, and chanting will “feed” the items on your altar with powerful energy, which will in turn “feed” you each time you return.

 One of the nice things about having a home altar is that it is an ever-present part of your experience, and each time you walk by it, you can receive some of its energy.
-It can also call to you to drop in to moments of connection throughout your day.
+It can also call to you to drop into moments of connection throughout your day.

 May your altar help you stay connected to the intentions you set for your day and your life.
 Enjoy the process and receive more peace, calm, and love in every area of your life.
 Anything that helps you feel closer to your Divine nature is worthwhile, so be flexible, curious, and creative in how you curate the details.
 Let the sacred around you reflect the sacred within!